jwiegley/newartisans/posts/2017-02-23-a-case-of-reflection.md

 above?
 And without using global `IORef`s or `unsafePerformIO`?

-The `reflection` library allows us to reify a runtime value into a type (whose name we'll never know, meaningi we can reference it through a type variable), and then communicate that type via a constraint, such that we can reflect the value back out as needed.
+The `reflection` library allows us to reify a runtime value into a type (whose name we'll never know, requiring us to reference it through a type variable), and then communicate that type via a constraint, such that we can reflect the value back out as needed.
 If this sounds a bit confusing, maybe an example can make it clearer: